Image

 Marketing Breakout: Destination Discourse LIVE: Uncomfortable Truths About What’s Broken and What’s Next

-The DMO world is evolving, but are we keeping up?
-Marketing leaders are being asked to do far more than drive visitation.
-Today’s CMOs and CEOs are expected to speak to elected officials, collaborate with community partners, defend funding and prove value in ways that go well beyond hotel stays.
+The DMO world is evolving, and marketing leaders are being asked to do far more than drive visitation.
+Today’s CMOs and CEOs must engage elected officials, collaborate with community partners, defend funding, and prove value beyond hotel stays.
+Yet many destinations still rely on outdated strategies and hollow metrics that fail to reflect real impact or build trust.

-In this live session, Stuart Butler and Adam Stoker bring their Destination Discourse podcast format to the stage for a candid and highly interactive conversation about the most important issues facing DMOs right now.
-We will explore inflated KPIs, the shift from awareness to attention and whether we are truly doing the work required to earn ongoing relevance, funding and community support.
-The conversation will be guided by live audience polling and input.
+In this live session, Stuart Butler and Adam Stoker bring the Destination Discourse podcast format to the stage for a candid, highly interactive conversation about the most pressing issues facing DMOs today.
+Topics include inflated KPIs, the shift from awareness to attention, and what it takes to remain relevant, accountable, and supported by communities.
+Guided by live audience polling and input, attendees will hear bold perspectives and help shape the discussion in real time through polling and open Q&A.

 Stuart Butler